programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 But in many cases we are interested in a particular historical event or phenomenon.
 This is usually represented by an external set of data that will contain geographic data.
 For example, you may have a list of members that belonged to an organization; or a list of events that happened during a particular time period; or a list of places an individual choose to visit.
 This type of data will come in two basic formats.
 The first is geocodable information such as locations, address, or incident locations.
 The second will be a table that lists the same information alongside the county(or geographic region) where it occurred.
 We can handle either.

 ## Geocoding
 In the first case we have raw addresses which will necessitate some additional steps.
 The address will need be transformed into geographical points in a process called [geocoding](https://en.wikipedia.org/wiki/Geocoding).
 R can do some of this work but if you have a large number of addresses, you will need to use an external service because the free services R uses (such as google) will cap how many address you can geocode in a day.
 One popular outside service is hosted by [Texas A&M Geocoding Services](http://geoservices.tamu.edu/Services/Geocode/) and can handle large batches at a reasonable price.
 In the end, our address will be transformed into a list of latitudes and longitudes.
-This is the data R can now work with.
+This is the data R can now work with now.

 If you have less than 2,500 addresses this can be handled in R using Google's geocoder.
 In R, you must first gather the address from whatever dataset you have.
 And then transform it:
 ```